ALexeyP0708/php_proxy_object/README.md

 # ProxyObject
+## Warning
+From version 1.0.0 to version 1.1.0 is experimental development, where the API will be subject to modification.
+See the tag description on GitHub for version compatibility.
+When including a component in a project, specify a specific version.
+The description of the api for a specific version can be found in the commit version.

+### Versions
+template: x.y.z
+x - version with major changes.
+Has no backward compatibility y - Versions with modifications that do not break backward compatibility z - Versions for adding new features, changing APIs, refactoring and fixing bugs.
+Should not break backward compatibility with version "Y".

+##
 The component creates a proxy object for the observed object.
 Action handlers (getter | setter | caller | isseter | unseter | iterator) are assigned for each member of the observable object .